Auction market sees further confidence

-Ray White New Zealand scheduled 212 properties to go under the hammer last week, recorded a clearance rate of 53.4 per cent, up 4.12 per cent year-on-year.
+In the lead up to the 2025 budget, Ray White New Zealand scheduled 127 properties to go under the hammer, with a clearance rate of 43.2 per cent.

 In this increasingly competitive rental property market, it’s essential to raise the bar on your marketing.
 One of the most effective ways to achieve this is by showcasing your property via stunning photography.
 Here’s a few tips (that won’t cost the bank) to get you started!
 Time of the day … Read more